ruidazeng/ruidazeng/README.md

 ### 👋 Hi!
 I'm Ruida!
 - 📚 I just graduated from Brown in May 2024 with a master's degree in computer science.
 - 🎓 I have a bachelor's degree from Vanderbilt (December 2021) in CS and applied mathematics.
-- 🌱 I'm currently learning about applied cryptography, privacy-preserving machine learning, and cybersecurity.
+- 🌱 I'm currently learning about distributed computing and blockchains (Bitcoin, Ethereum, Solana).
 - 🙌 I'm looking to collaborate on revolutionizing gaming with generative artificial intelligence tools.
-- 🤔 I'm looking for help with robotics and applications of robotics.
+- 🤔 I’m seeking insights and collaboration on algorithms for autonomous navigation across complex terrains.
-- 💬 Ask me about blockchains (Bitcoin, Ethereum, Solana), zero-knowledge proofs, and homomorphic encryption.
+- 💬 Ask me about applied cryptography, privacy-preserving machine learning, and cybersecurity.
 - ⚡ Fun fact: I enjoy gaming as a hobby and love diving into CTFs (Capture The Flags) and game theory for fun!
 - 📫 How to reach me: Send me an email or reach out to me on social media!